zerotier/ZeroTierOne/README.md

 ### Building from Source

-For Mac, Linux, and BSD, just type "make" (or "gmake" on BSD).
-You won't need much installed; here are the requirements for various platforms:
+For Mac, Linux, and BSD, just type `make` (or `gmake` on BSD).
+Platform requirements are:

- * **Mac**: Xcode command line tools.
-It should build on OSX 10.7 or newer.
+ - **Mac**: Xcode command line tools for OSX 10.7 or newer.
- * **Linux**: gcc/g++ (4.9 or newer recommended) or clang/clang++ (3.4 or newer recommended) Makefile will use clang by default if available.
-The Linux build will auto-detect the presence of development headers for *json-parser*, *http-parser*, *li8bnatpmp*, and *libminiupnpc* and will link against the system libraries for these if they are present and recent enough.
-Otherwise the bundled versions in [ext/](ext/) will be used.
-Type `make install` to install the binaries and other files on the system, though this will not create init.d or systemd links.
- * **FreeBSD**: C++ compiler (G++ usually) and GNU make (gmake).
+ - **Linux**: GCC/G++ 4.9 or newer or CLANG 3.4 or newer, and GNU make and standard shell tools of course.
+   - The Linux make file will auto-detect and prefer CLANG if present since in our experience it does a better job optimizing C++ code.
+You can specify CC= and CXX= on the make command line to override this behavior.
+   - Several distributions including CentOS 7 ship with G++ 4.8 which has broken C++11 support.
+If you are running CentOS 7 type `sudo yum install clang` to install CLANG 3.4, which will work fine.
+There is no C++11 in the ZeroTier core but we have started using it in the service and network controller code.
+   - If any of the following have development headers on the system they are auto-detected and the build will link against system versions: `http-parser`, `lz4`, `libnatpmp`, and `miniupnpc`.
+If these are missing (or too old) the versions in `ext/` are used and are statically linked into the binary.
+Please be aware of this since if you build with these present the resulting binary will require them on other systems too.
+ - **FreeBSD**: GCC/G++ 4.9 or newer and `gmake` since our make files use GNU extensions.

 Each supported platform has its own *make-XXX.mk* file that contains the actual make rules for the platform.
 The right .mk file is included by the main Makefile based on the GNU make *OSTYPE* variable.
 Take a look at the .mk file for your platform for other targets, debug build rules, etc.

 Typing `make selftest` will build a *zerotier-selftest* binary which unit tests various internals and reports on a few aspects of the build environment.
 It's a good idea to try this on novel platforms or architectures.

 Windows, of course, is special.
-We build for Windows with Microsoft Visual Studio 2012 on Windows 7.
-A solution file is located in the *windows/* subfolder.
-Newer versions of Visual Studio (and Windows) may work but haven't been tested.
-Older versions almost certainly will not, since they lack things like *stdint.h* and certain STL features.
-MinGW or other ports of gcc/clang to Windows should also work but haven't been tested.

-32 and 64 bit X86 and ARM (e.g. Raspberry Pi, Android) are officially supported.
-Community members have built for MIPS and Sparc without issues.
+A Visual Studio solution file is located in the *windows/* subfolder.
+We have not tried MinGW or CLANG for Windows but these may work, though you will have issues building the Windows GUI with them.

+Mac and Windows require tun/tap virtual network port drivers.
+We include pre-built signed binaries for these in `ext/bin`, so you should not need to build these yourself.
+Linux, FreeBSD, and others can use built-in kernel support for tun/tap network devices.

 ### Running